 Glenn David Denton graduated from Centre College in 1992 and Salmon P. Chase College of Law in 1995.
 He was presented Chase's Outstanding Recent Alumnus Award in 2005.

-He is a partner with the Paducah law firm of Denton & Keuler, LLP and practices throughout western Kentucky and southern Illinois.
+He is a partner at Denton Law Firm, PLLC in Paducah, Kentucky and practices throughout western Kentucky and southern Illinois.

 He has been a member of the board of directors of Lawyers Mutual Insurance Company of Kentucky since 2006.
 He currently chairs LMICK's audit and finance committee.

 His practice encompasses complex civil litigation, estate and trust litigation, business law, employment law and insurance defense.